simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 Here are some key points about RAID 5:

 * Provides fault tolerance by distributing parity information across multiple drives.
 * Offers a good balance between performance and data redundancy.
 * Requires a minimum of three drives to implement.
 * Can withstand the failure of a single drive without losing data.
 * Rebuilding data after a drive failure can take time, especially with larger drives.

-In summary, RAID 5 is a popular RAID level that combines striping and distributed parity to provide both performance and fault tolerance.
+To sum up, RAID 5 is a popular RAID level that combines striping and distributed parity to provide both performance and fault tolerance.
 It is commonly used in data storage systems where data redundancy and performance are important.

 ### RAID 10: Combining Mirroring and Striping